-If you are applying for a Class A CDL, you will be required to perform one of the four versions of a pre-trip inspection in the vehicle you have brought with you for testing.
-Each of the four tests are equivalent and you will not know which test you will take until just before the testing begins.
+If you are applying for a Class A CDL, you will be required to perform a pre-trip inspection in the vehicle you have brought with you for testing.

-All of the tests include an engine start, an in-cabinspection, and an inspection of the coupling system.
-Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
+All of the tests include an engine start, an in-cab inspection, and an inspection of the coupling system.